 Words by Sophie Richard

-Delighting in Japan’s Culture of the Four Seasons
+Japan’s Culture of the Four Seasons

 Representations of nature and of the four seasons feature in countless Japanese artworks of all periods and media.
 The natural world and the changing seasons appear not only in paintings but also in poetry and in all the traditional arts; it even pervades gastronomical experiences.
 Indeed, when it comes to describing Japanese culture, the significant role occupied by nature and the four seasons is not only readily underlined by the Japanese themselves, it is often cited by foreigners too.